 snopes.com, here’s what they say about themselves: “Snopes is the Internet’s definitive fact-checking resource.
 When misinformation obscures the truth and readers don’t know what to trust, Snopes.com’s fact-checking and original, investigative reporting lights the way to evidence-based and contextualized analysis.
 We always document our sources, so readers are empowered to do independent research and make up their own minds.”
 Democrats have complained that Snopes is biased in favor of Republicans.
 And Republicans have complained that Snopes favors Democrats.
 That must mean that they are doing a pretty good job.

-The only way this democracy and voting stuff works is if we all cast informed votes.
-We encourage you to fact-check everything even what you read on Fine Medium & Broad.
+The only way this democracy and voting stuff works is if we all cast informed votes (and next time you see them, remember to thank your mail carrier for delivering democracy).
+We encourage you to fact-check everything, even what you read on Fine Medium & Broad.